A healthy heart is a worthwhile endeavor.

 **PREPARATION FOR SUCCESS- Take the time to prepare your home, schedule, activities, and lifestyle in ways that will help you make good choices.
 Find and have accessible: checklists, reminders, healthy rewards, and partners to support you.
 Set reasonable goals, ask for help when you feel stuck, and look for small victories and baby steps to celebrate!

+What habits have helped you maintain a healthy heart?
 Subscribe to my email for a few more printable freebies, and tips and information on senior health!